Moises771/login/README.md

 # login

-current progress: 2:06:00 Register controller now works.
+current progress: 2:30:00 Update user now works.
+Starting Generate OTP.
+Generate OTP now works.

 Mongoose only works until version 6 with callbacks (1:56.00) Only version 6 of of mongoose is compatible.